Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A beer flight on a table in Telluride Brewing Company

 Few things mark a Colorado local more than morning outdoor adventures, followed by an afternoon beer.
 The laid-back taproom at Telluride Brewing Co. is the perfect spot to unwind.
-Grab a burger from the brewpub and one of their tasty craft beers.
-Face Down Brown, a World Beer Cup winner, is a personal favorite.
+Grab a burger from the brewpub and one of its tasty craft beers.
+Face Down Brown is a World Beer Cup winner and a personal favorite.

 🍺 Love Craft Beer?
 Don’t miss my guide to the best breweries in Denver